-Calculating the net profit margin ratio isn't at all complicated but requires getting some information from the company's income statement, namely
+Calculating the net profit margin ratio isn't at all complicated but requires getting some information from the company's income statement:

 - Net Income: Net income = gross income - expenses.
-Gross income in many instances is the same thing as sales revenue, although they can differ if certain exclusions are allowed -- for instance, stock options granted to company executives.
-But here we'll assume the basic situation where the gross income and the sales revenue are the same things.
+Gross income in many instances is the same thing as sales revenue, although they can differ if certain exclusions are allowed; for instance, stock options granted to company executives.
+For this example, assume this is the basic case where the gross income and sales revenue are the same things.
 To arrive at net income for a specific time period, often a quarter or a year, you subtract from gross income all business expenses for the same time period.
-These include all operating costs, interest, tax payment and preferred stock dividends if any.
-What's left is net income.
+These include all operating costs, interest, tax payments and preferred stock dividends if any.
+The remainder is net income.

 - Net Sales: Net sales are simply sales revenue with any returns and allowances subtracted out.

-With these two figures in hand, you can calculate net profit margin ratio:
+With these two figures in hand, you can calculate the net profit margin ratio: